Please see Holiday Information Sheet for this holidays individual departures itinerary (located under View Departures & Book tab)

 Independent travel to the Royal Oak Hotel in Welshpool.
 Check in is from 3pm.
 Meet your tour leader at approximately 6:30pm in the hotel bar for a briefing before dinner.

-This walk takes us through varied countryside with woods, farmland and open heath plus an introduction to the type of terrain that led Offa’s Dyke to be called ‘not the longest, not the highest, but the best’ long distance path.
-About 11.5 miles and 621 metres of ascent/descent.
+Chirk to Porth-y-Waen - This walk takes us through varied countryside with woods, farmland and open heath plus an introduction to the type of terrain that led Offa’s Dyke to be called ‘not the longest, not the highest, but the best’ long distance path.
+About 11.5 miles and 621 meters of ascent/descent.

-We start at Llanymynech Hill where copper ores were mined over 2000 years ago.
+Porth-y-Waen to Buttington - We start at Llanymynech Hill where copper ores were mined over 2000 years ago.
 Subsequently its limestone was quarried for agricultural and industrial uses with production boosted hugely in the 19th century when the canal and railway were built.
-The site is now a nature reserve with a variety of butterflies, plants and birdlife.
-About 12.8 miles and 181 metres of ascent.
+The site is now a nature reserve with a variety of butterflies, plants and bird life.
+About 12.8 miles and 181 meters of ascent.

-Leaving the small village of Newcastle, this walk is made up of fairly gentle hills.
+Newcastle to Knighton - Leaving the small village of Newcastle, this walk is made up of fairly gentle hills.
 Although a hilly walk, there are excellent views to finish overlooking Knighton.
-About 10 miles and 548 metres of ascent/descent.
+About 10 miles and 548 meters of ascent/descent.

-Leaving an area overlooking the small town of Knighton, this walk is made up of fairly gentle hills, finishing in Kington.
+Knighton to Kington - Leaving an area overlooking the small town of Knighton, this walk is made up of fairly gentle hills, finishing in Kington.
 Offa’s Dyke is your constant companion today.
 Although hilly the final stretch of the walk is relatively straightforward with excellent views.
 You will see some of the best examples of the whole route of the dyke in today’s section.
-About 10.8 miles and 751 metres of ascent/descent.
+About 10.8 miles and 751 meters of ascent/descent.

 Departure after breakfast.
-Check out is by 11am.
+Check out of the hotel is by 11am.

 Please select Departure Date to view: